-I’m sure we’ve all sat through a painfully awkward wedding speech at one point in our lives – whether it was for your own or someone else’s.
+I’m sure we’ve all sat through a painfully awkward wedding toast at one point in our lives – whether it was for your own or someone else’s.

-If you’ve been tasked to give a speech at an upcoming wedding and would like to give it your best shot, here are 4 cringe-worthy wedding speech mistakes you should NOT make:
+If you’ve been tasked to speak at an upcoming wedding and would like to give it your best shot, here are five cringe-worthy wedding speech mistakes you should NOT make: